EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 ## Key Steps

 ### Project main steps
-1. Authentication
+1. Authentication: Authentication is required to ensure uninterrupted flow of operations
-2. Automated ML Experiment
+2. Automated ML Experiment: Iteratively producing different ML models (various combinations of algorithms and parameters) and determining the best one
-3. Deploy the best model
+3. Deploy the best model: Publishing the model so that it can be consumed by others
-4. Enable logging
+4. Enable Application Insights: Application Insights provide key performance information about the deployed service
-5. Swagger Documentation
+5. Swagger Documentation: Swagger makes documentation easier by describing the API what requests it accepts, inputs and endpoints
-6. Consume model endpoints
+6. Consume model endpoints: Consuming the REST endpoint to interact with the trained model via POST request
-7. Create and publish a pipeline
+7. Create and publish a pipeline: Creating an ML pipeline and consuming the REST endpoint to interact with the pipeline via POST request
-8. Documentation
+8. Documentation: Creating a screencast showing the entire process of the working ML application and producing a README file documenting the main steps of the project.

 ## Screen Recording